tinymce/tinymce-docs/_includes/configuration/text-color.md

 ## text_color

-The `textcolor` component adds the forecolor/backcolor button controls that enable you to pick colors from a color picker and apply them to text.
+The `textcolor` component adds the forecolor/back color button controls that enables selecting colors from a color picker and applying them to text.
 It adds a toolbar button to allow this functionality.

 **Type:** `String`